mfreistein/Berlin_Crime_Dashboard/README.md

 • Betting stores and Casinos, 2016-2019

-• liqour and tobacco (Spätis), 2016-2019
+• Liqour and tobacco (Spätis), 2016-2019

-• number of streets lights, 2021
+• Number of streets lights, 2021

-• types of resedential areas (simple, averagea and good), 2012-2020
+• Types of resedential areas (simple, averagea and good), 2012-2020

-• traffic accidents, 2018-2020
+• Traffic accidents, 2018-2020

-• (there is more data that could be included in later phases of the project, including building structures, local amenities, parks and playgrounds etc.)
+• There is more data that could be included in later phases of the project, including building structures, local amenities, parks and playgrounds etc.

 ## Data Sources: